 At the current time, the district does not operate a universal pre-K program.
 From all accounts, the program is not offered simply because of the cost of implementation.
-The district has submitted a grant to fund a pre-K program for 18 four-year old students.
-The amount of the grant proposal is \$87,607.
-Should the district ever secure the funding, it is anticipated that the pre-K program would be started requiring an additional classroom in the primary building.
+The district has submitted a grant to fund a full day pre-K program for 18 four-year old students.
+The amount of the grant proposal is \$87,607 for the program to run for a half year.
+Should the district ever